Washington, D.C. for History Lovers

 - The weather in July and August may be hot and humid.

-- The best time to visit museums, memorials and Arlington cemetery is on a weekday because most Washingtonians are working and most of those places.
+- The best time to visit museums, memorials and Arlington cemetery is on a weekday because most Washingtonians are working.
 Crowd wise, they are much easier to navigate.
 (Larisa Moran Chancellor)

 To read or watch in advance

 - Lincoln in the Bardo by George Saunders (Berent LaBrecque)

 - All the President's Men by Carl Bernstein and Bob Woodward (Stephanie Barbour Young)